gerogarzon/gerogarzon/README.md

 - 👋 Hi, I’m Geronimo Garzon.
 - 👀 I’m interested in front end development.
-- 🌱 I’m currently learning ReactJs in its depth.
+- 🌱 ReactJs developer.
 - 💞️ I’m looking to collaborate on real projects that challenge me, and push me to enhance my development.
-- 📫 If you want to reach you can me email me at: gerogarzon@gmail.com
+- 📫 If you want to reach me you can me email me at: gerogarzon@gmail.com

 <!---
 gerogarzon/gerogarzon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.